-A utility easement, also known as a rightof-way easement, is a written agreement that gives Bluebonnet and its contractors the right to access a landowner's property to construct, operate and maintain the cooperative's electric system facilities.
-That work includes checking for trees or other vegetation that pose potential threats to our facilities, prune or remove those trees or vegetation, or restore power in an outage.
-Crews also work in the right-ofway to repair, replace and upgrade Bluebonnet's equipment or system.
+A utility easement, also known as a rightof-way easement, is a written agreement that gives Bluebonnet and our contractors the right to access a landowner's property to construct, operate and maintain the cooperative's electric system facilities.
+That work includes: checking for trees or other vegetation that pose potential threats to our facilities, pruning or removing those trees or vegetation, or restoring power in an outage.
+Crews also work in the right-of-way to repair, replace and upgrade Bluebonnet's equipment or system.